Tel : +44 (0)1740 620489 Mob: +44 (0)7802 397653

 In practice, Osmosis in GRP is a natural ageing process, which is driven by the soluble solutes present in many polyester lay-up resins.
 These in turn result in unsightly blistering of the protective gel-coat layer.
 However, Osmosis is usually a superficial problem, and is most unlikely to cause sinking or loss of buoyancy.

-If you would like to learn more about this fascinating subject, please download the free Short Guide to Osmosis and its Treatment.
+If you would like to learn more about this fascinating subject, please download the free 'Shorter Guide to Osmosis and its Treatment'.

 You may also like to download the Short Guide to the use of Moisture meters, which shows how you can quickly and easily check your own boat.